brianhliou/hanzi-flow/docs/KNOWN_ISSUES.md

 - `data/character_set/step6_with_freq.csv` - Proposed new source

 **Related documentation:**
-- See `docs/migrations/pinyin-format-2025-11/` for character pipeline dual-format migration
 - Character pipeline successfully eliminated all format conversions

 **Priority:** Medium - Not blocking but would improve efficiency and consistency